jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 ### Port Scan Types

 Port scanning helps identify active services and their states on target systems.
 Nmap has a range of port scan types designed for different needs and situations.
 Each type interacts with the target's ports in its own way, and the choice of scan can impact how accurate the results are and how likely they are to be detected by intrusion detection systems (IDS) or firewalls:

-###### TCP SYN Scan (Stealth/Half Open) | `-sS`
+##### TCP SYN Scan (Stealth/Half Open) | `-sS`

-The TCP SYN scan is a technique that exploits the TCP three-way handshake to determine the status of ports on a target.
-When initiated, Nmap sends a SYN packet to a specified port and awaits a response.
-If the target port is open, it replies with a SYN-ACK packet, indicating readiness to establish a connection.
+The TCP SYN scan is a port scanning technique that exploits the TCP three-way handshake to determine the status of ports on a target.
+Nmap will first send a SYN packet to a specified port and awaits a response.
+If the target port is open, the target will reply with a SYN-ACK packet, indicating readiness to establish a connection.
 However, instead of completing the handshake by sending an ACK packet, Nmap responds with a RST (reset) packet terminating the connection attempt.

 User accounts with elevated privileges can run the TCP SYN Scan with the `-sS` option, but is also ran by default if Nmap is running under root/admin account.
 Elevated privileges are necessary to execute the scan since since sending SYN packets and receiving responses for TCP connections typically requires raw socket access, which is restricted to privileged users.